jvrana/automate_demo/README.md

 # PyDemo Automator

-This allows you to run scripted coded demos for your projects.
-See below.
+Runs scripted coded demos for your projects.
+Save your code as a file run `python run_demo.py`.
+The script automates types to give the illusion of a human typing.

 ![example](images/pydemo.gif?raw=true)